 According to the §110 (1) of Title 17 of the U.S. Copyright Act, at nonprofit, accedited ducational institutions (such as Occidental) you are free to display and perform any copyrighted work so long as it meets the pedagogical purposes of your course as part of “face-to-face” teaching.
 The viewing should be limited to only students participating in your course at the specific time of the material use.

-There are no restrictions on the type or length of work you could perform and You can show a full-length movie, play a full recording of a song, perform arias, read poems, and act out scenes from a play without a license as long as it's within the classroom and meets the Section 110 requirements.
+There are no restrictions on the type or length of work you could perform or screen.
+You can show a full-length movie, play a full recording of a song, perform arias, read poems, and act out scenes from a play without a license as long as it's within the classroom and meets the Section 110 requirements.

 Distance education is covered by §110 (2), also known as the TEACH Act, which is significantly more restrictive that the face-to-face teaching exemption.